Lex de Azevedo: Discography

 Lex de Azevedo has also recorded hundreds of instrumental versions of popular songs.
 These were intended for airplay on beautiful music radio stations and were not released commercially.
-These tracks are a mainstay on the Sirius XM channel Escape, which usually plays at least one of de Azevedo's recordings each hour.
+These tracks are a mainstay on the SiriusXM channel Escape, which usually plays at least one of de Azevedo's recordings each hour.
 They have been made available for download at Surrey House Music's website and also on YouTube.